What to Pack for a Ski Trip to Aspen, Colorado

 LET’S GET PACKING, why don’t we!

 Look guys I hate buying winter clothes.
 After all, it’s WAY more fun to spend your entire paycheck on bikinis, right?
 But the amazing thing about winter clothes is they last for SO long.
 I wear coats I’ve had for 5+ years, and they’re still in such great shape.
-So, if you’re planning a mountain weekend, I highly recommend stocking up on a few great winter coats, and a great ski outfit if you don’t already have one.
+So, if you’re planning a mountain weekend, I highly recommend stocking up on a few great winter coats, a great ski outfit if you don’t already have one, and some warm-but-chic outfits for apres-ski.

 FUR, FUR, and more FUR.